iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

 causes the module to start spinning.
 After 4 seconds, we halt the module by putting it into Coast, wait another 2 seconds, and perform the same steps, only this time spinning the module at :math:`-12.5\frac{rad}{s}`.
 Notice that the module spins in the counterclockwise direction when commanded to a positive velocity, and the clockwise direction when commanded to a negative velocity.
 This will always be the case.
-Also, notice that we did not set a new timeout value as we did with the :ref:`speed example <spin_with_speed_demo>`.
+Also, notice that we did not set a new timeout value as we did with the :ref:`Propeller Motor Controller example <spin_with_speed_demo>`.
 By default, the Multi Turn Angle Controller, has a timeout period much higher than 4 seconds, so we do not worry about setting a new value here.

     .. code-block:: python